 Legion of Honor Museum (San Francisco)

-This exquisite building with an incredible view overlooking the Golden Gate Bridge contains 4,000 years of ancient and European art.
-Some special exhibition surcharges may apply.
+This exquisite building with an incredible view of the Golden Gate Bridge boasts a collection spanning more than 5,000 years, ranging from ancient Greek sculptures to French Impressionist paintings to contemporary African textiles.
+Free general admission for all on the first Tuesday (special exhibition surcharges may apply).
 Also free for Bay Area residents every Saturday!

 What’s great for kids: Ok, so this museum is pretty old-school and not very exciting for most children.
-You might need to take advantage of other nearby perks to amuse the little ones.
+You might need to take advantage of other nearby parks to amuse the little ones.

 Location: 100 34th Ave, San Francisco